 The 1923 Yankee Stadium was a historic landmark in the world of Major League Baseball.
 Some of the sport's greatest players spent their careers there, including Babe Ruth, Lou Gehrig, Mickey Mantle and Joe DiMaggio.
 Though they'll never be able to replace that historic monument, the franchise debuted their new stadium in 2009, directly across the street from the old park.
 The "new" Yankee Stadium has many new features, such as expanded walkways, more concessionaires, and a renovated Monument Park.
 Lifetime fans will notice familiar touches, though, the biggest among them being the outfield frieze back in its original location around the upper deck.
 Suite and party facilities are available for those looking for something slightly more private.
 Check the website for pricing, schedules and other info.

-Widely regarded as New York City's best musical performance venue, Bowery Ballroom is a 550-person capacity event venue with 3 floors, bars and dedicated balconies for mosh pits.
-This NYC mainstay showcases the brightest new talents in underground and contemporary music and hence is a must visit for all those indie rock music fans out there.
+Widely regarded as one of New York City's best musical performance venues, Bowery Ballroom is a 575-person capacity event venue with three floors, a lounge, and dedicated balconies for mosh pits.
+This NYC mainstay showcases some of the brightest new talents in underground and contemporary music and hence is a must-visit for indie rock music fans.
 Artists of various levels of fame have graced the stage here, such as Nine Inch Nails, who sometimes treat their eager fans to secret shows.
-Stay back after the show ends for an opportunity to interact with the artists having a drink in the bar downstairs.
+Stay back after the show ends for an opportunity to interact with the artists having a drink at the bar downstairs.